DFE-Digital/dfe-analytics/README.md

     )
 ```

 Backwards compatibility was missing in analytics versions v1.13.0 - v1.15.2 inclusive.
-This means that any custom events or other events using the `with_data` method for adding event data, sent from applications wth analytics versions not backwards compatible, would have lost those events (unless event data is sent using the  `data` and/or `hidden_data` keys).
+This means that any custom events or other events using the `with_data` method for adding event data, sent from applications with analytics versions not backwards compatible, would have lost those events (unless event data is sent using the  `data` and/or `hidden_data` keys).

 Once all the events have been constructed, simply send them to your analytics: